AcademicCat16/fairfield-marketing-games/2026-Spring/Cornelius.M/part2-chilly-fruit-game/README.md

-🍓 Chilly Fruit Game
-Chilly Fruit Game is a polished, interactive drag-and-drop web game.
-Players must move a set of fresh fruit from a "Full Fridge" on the left to an "Empty Fridge" on the right.

-This project demonstrates the use of the Pointer API for fluid dragging and dynamic DOM coordinate transformation to handle moving elements between different parent containers.

-🎮 How to Play
-The Goal: Move all 5 fruits (🍎, 🍌, 🍇, 🍓, 🍊) to the right-hand fridge.

-Dragging: Click and hold (or touch) any fruit to pick it up.

-Dropping: Drag the fruit over the right fridge.
-You will see the fridge glow and scale up to let you know it's a valid drop zone.

-Win Condition: Once all fruit is transferred, a success message will appear.

-Reset: Use the "Restock Fridge" button to start over at any time.

-🛠️ Technical Breakdown
-1. Coordinate Transformation
-One of the hardest parts of drag-and-drop is moving an element from one container (the left fridge) to another (the right fridge) without it "jumping" or "teleporting."

-This game uses getBoundingClientRect() to calculate the cursor's position relative to the target container at the exact moment of the drop.
-This allows the fruit to land exactly where your cursor is released.

-2. Pointer API
-Instead of using older "MouseEvents," this game uses the modern Pointer API (pointerdown, pointermove, pointerup).

-setPointerCapture: This ensures that even if you move your mouse very fast and leave the fruit's boundaries, the game doesn't "lose" the fruit.

-Touch Support: Because it uses Pointer Events, the game works natively on tablets and smartphones.

-3. SVG Graphics
-The fridges are built entirely with inline SVG.

-No external image files are needed.

-The graphics are perfectly crisp on high-resolution (Retina) displays.

-Colors and shelf positions are easily adjustable via the HTML code.

-📂 File Structure
-index.html: The structural layout and the SVG fridge designs.

-style.css: The "frosted" glass aesthetic, layout grid, and drag-over animations.

-script.js: The game engine, drag logic, and win-state tracking.

-🚀 Installation & Setup
-Copy the HTML, CSS, and JS code into three separate files named index.html, style.css, and script.js.

-Place all three files in the same folder.

-Open index.html in your web browser.

-🔮 Future Roadmap
-Physics Engine: Adding gravity so fruits stack on the shelves.

-Timed Mode: A "Door Open" timer that buzzes if you don't finish before the fridge loses its cold air.

-Categorization: Adding vegetables and requiring the player to sort them into specific drawers.
+# 🍓 Chilly Fruit Game

+**Chilly Fruit Game** is a polished, interactive drag-and-drop web experience.
+Players are tasked with organizing a digital kitchen by moving fresh fruit from a "Stock Fridge" on the left into a new "Empty Fridge" on the right.

+This project demonstrates fluid **DOM manipulation**, the modern **Pointer API**, and dynamic **coordinate system transformation** between parent elements.

+---

+## 🎮 How to Play

+1. **The Goal**: Successfully move all 5 fruits (🍎, 🍌, 🍇, 🍓, 🍊) from the left fridge to the right fridge.
+2. **Dragging**: Click and hold (or touch) any fruit to pick it up.
+The fruit will "pop" slightly to show it's active.
+3. **Dropping**: Move the fruit over the right fridge.
+You will notice the target fridge **glows and scales up** when you are in the valid drop zone.
+4. **Win Condition**: Once all fruit is transferred, the status message will update to celebrate your organizational skills!
+5. **Reset**: Click "Restock Fridge" to clear the shelves and start over.

+---

+## 🛠️ Technical Breakdown

+### 1. Coordinate Transformation
+A common issue with web drag-and-drop is "jumping"—where an element snaps to the top-left corner when moved to a new container.
+To fix this, the game calculates the **local offset** at the moment of the drop.

+When the fruit is appended to the `rightOverlay`, we use the following logic to maintain its position:
+- `x = clientX - parentRect.left - startX`
+- `y = clientY - parentRect.top - startY`

+### 2. The Pointer API
+Instead of using separate logic for Mouse and Touch, this game utilizes the **Pointer API**.
+- **setPointerCapture**: This ensures the fruit stays "attached" to the cursor even if you move the mouse faster than the browser can update the element's position.
+- **Touch-Action**: CSS `touch-action: none` is applied to prevent the screen from scrolling while you are trying to move fruit on mobile devices.

+### 3. Scalable Vector Graphics (SVG)
+The fridges are built entirely using **inline SVG code**.

+- **Resolution Independent**: The graphics remain crisp on any screen size or zoom level.
+- **Zero External Assets**: No `.png` or `.jpg` files are required, leading to instant load times.

+---

+## 📂 File Structure

+* `index.html`: The structural backbone and SVG appliance designs.
+* `style.css`: The "frosted" glass aesthetic, layout grid, and hover animations.
+* `script.js`: The engine handling drag logic, coordinate math, and game state.

+---

+## 🚀 Installation & Setup

+1. Copy the **HTML**, **CSS**, and **JS** code into three separate files named `index.html`, `style.css`, and `script.js`.
+2. Place all three files in the **same folder**.
+3. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, or Edge).

+---

+## 🔮 Future Roadmap

+* **Physics Layer**: Adding gravity so fruits stack realistically on the shelves.
+* **Spoilage Timer**: A "Chilly Meter" that depletes if the fridge doors stay "open" too long.
+* **Sound Effects**: Adding satisfying "clicks" and "thuds" for fruit movement.

+---
+Created with ❤️ for organized kitchens everywhere.